-Welcome to the Lakeland College Office of the Registrar.
+Welcome to the Lakeland University Office of the Registrar.
 Here you can get information on Transcripts, the current Academic Catalog, Course Registration.

 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) of 1974, also known as the Buckley Amendment, is designed to protect the privacy of all student academic records.

 More info about FERPA policy